 For more information please contact Veronica Lingo.

-Now in its 34th year, the CU Wizards program is an informal introduction to astronomy, chemistry and physics.
+The CU Wizards program is an informal introduction to astronomy, chemistry and physics.
 It is aimed at students in grades 5 through 9, but some of our biggest fans are adults.
 Each program lasts about an hour and includes lively demonstrations and experiments.

 The George Gamow Memorial Lectures honor the eminent Russian-born physicist who joined the faculty of the Department of Physics at the University of Colorado in 1956.
 The University of Colorado Department of Physics is proud to continue the tradition of presenting the George Gamow Memorial Lecture series by bringing world-renowned scientists and lecturers to the CU Boulder campus.